Hagel’s OT goal lifts Blackhawks over Blue Jackets 4-3

 Kevin Lankinen stopped 30 shots for his fifth win over Columbus this season.

 Patrick Laine scored twice for Columbus, including a terrific, end-to-end rush in the third period.

+“Sometimes I just need to take it to the net more,” Laine said.
+“My confidence definitely felt good out there, (and) our line felt pretty good, and hopefully we can come out stronger in the next one.”

-Stefan Matteau also scored after he was recalled from the taxi squad Thursday.
+Stefan Matteau also scored for Columbus after being recalled from the taxi squad Thursday.

 The Blue Jackets also lost 4-3 to the Blackhawks on Saturday.
 They have dropped 10 of 12 overall.